n7on/docker-internals/README.md

 ## Docker Image
-Docker images use the `OCI image apecification` which basically is a manifest file that contains a list of "layers" bundled together with it's `runtime configuration`.
+Docker images implements the `OCI image apecification` which basically is a manifest file that contains a list of `layers` bundled together with it's `runtime configuration` file.
 Each layer is built upon previous layers, but when using it it appears as flattened.
 Layers could be thought of as tarballs, if these tarballs are extracted in correct order to disk, you'll get the image root filesystem.
 The manifest is used by Docker to create the `overlay` filesystem.
 And the runtime configuration file hold information about what namespaces to use, which executable to run as default, capabilities etc. Which is later used by the [Docker Runtime](#docker-runtime).